Anubis1096/DayPlanner/README.md

 # DayPlanner

 This is a simple day planner that can help plan out a general working day.
 It runs for general office hours.
 It can save data to your local device and keep it there until it is manually cleared out by the user.
+Note, the time was added to the day planner after the screenshot below was taken.

 Below are the instructions for this planner: